 Manages the IGS’s Conservation Education Programme to include the delivery of the Society’s Traditional Building & Conservation Skills in Action Exhibition, its ‘Conserving Your Period House’ courses, its online conservation skills and academic registers, as well as other seminars, conferences and study days relating to the conservation and promotion of Ireland’s architecture and decorative arts.

-Manages all aspects of the IGS’s membership subscriptions in Ireland to include working with the Membership & Events Committee in devising and implementing membership event programmes, organising and providing support for membership lectures, tours and other activities, coordinating office administration, and providing support for other IGS events and activities.
+Manages all aspects of the IGS’s membership events in Ireland to include working with the Membership Events Committee in devising and implementing membership event programmes, organising and providing support for membership lectures, tours and other activities, coordinating office administration, and providing support for other IGS events and activities.

 Megan Randall, City Assembly House and Communications Coordinator, BA History of Art and History, MA History of Art, Cert in Digital Marketing,